Fully featured to

 Unit testing made simple

-JustMock simplifies the process of writing unit texts through isolation of dependencies and let you cover more codes with unit testing.
+JustMock simplifies the process of writing unit tests through isolation of dependencies and let you cover more codes with unit testing.
 Testing complex scenarios is now easier.
 By removing dependencies, JustMock lets you focus only on the logic you want to verify or assert.

 JustMock supports VS 2012

 JustMock integrates seamlessly with Visual Studio including VS 2012.
 Once installed, you will find the Telerik tools located in the VS toolbox and can start working with them right away.
 With JustMock Express, Visual Studio integration is not necessary.

 Intuitive API with better discoverability

 The API is intuitive – there is a short learning curve, so even beginners will be mocking in no time.
 JustMock’s fluent interface facilitates fast discovery of a feature and provides options only valid to the current context.
 JustMock comes with one fluent and easy-to-use API, whether mocking custom code or the MSCorLib.
 So you always work with the syntax you know and use most - the JustMock public API.

 JustMock conforms to the Arrange, Act, Assert (AAA) pattern.
 This simple pattern makes it easy to quickly and naturally mock objects in unit tests.
 Mocking is as simple as configuring what should be mocked (Arrange), calling methods of properties of the object (Act), and checking the results of action against expected values (Assert).
 With AAA, there is always a single starting point and options are contextually valid.